1. When can I collect my keys and move in?

 16. Can I stay in halls over the summer vacation?

 Residents requiring accommodation during the summer vacation period will be required to complete an application via Housing Services.
-Postgraduate students, who have lived in halls during the academic year and whose courses run on until September, will be contacted directly by Housing Services in March.
+Students, who have lived in halls during the academic year and whose courses run on until September, will be contacted directly by Housing Services in March.
 Priority for summer accommodation goes to applicants who require it for academic purposes.
 Places will be allocated subject to availability, and a satisfactory payment and disciplinary record.
 There are no guarantees regarding the style or location of accommodation.
 Current residents may be required to move residences due to planned refurbishment / change in use of residences.

 17. When will I get my deposit back?